Technically Speaking: A New Digital Series On the Evolving Industry of Manufactured Stone Veneer

 What do you envision for the Technically Speaking digital series?

 At the end of the day, Technically Speaking is about giving you meaningful knowledge and insights that matter on the job site and help you level up in your own practices.
 I look forward to sharing some important lessons that have served me well, including many that I call on often as I educate and mentor new and seasoned masons and installers.

 As the quality of methods and building science drive improvement, our knowledge and installation process for MSV also need to improve and grow.
 In the coming months, we’ll cover a lot of content that hits on details and developments from all over the industry.
 I also want to discuss why certain methods and products have changed for the better over time

 Since the world of construction is constantly evolving, we’ll even keep an eye out for changes in MSV that haven’t been predicted yet.
 It’s important to stay ahead of the curve, find new opportunities to grow your business and reputation, and that’s what I want to help you achieve.

 About Technically Speaking

-Technically Speaking is a digital education series from Boral Stone Division that is designed to help masons, general contractors, installers and other trade professionals see to their own continuing education.
+Technically Speaking is a digital education series designed to help masons, general contractors, installers and other trade professionals see to their own continuing education.
 With individual topics and articles moderated by longtime practitioners and industry leaders Jeff Tew and Chris Hines, the series will tackle a variety of subjects, protocols, products and practices.
 In short, anything and everything pertaining to the manufactured stone veneer (MSV) industry is up for discussion.